NICTA is a company limited by guarantee. Its members comprise:

 Dr Ya-Qin Zhang, Corporate Vice President, Microsoft Corporation

 Dr Jean Vuillemin, Ecole Normale Superieure & former Scientific Director, INRIA

 Prof. Dieter Rombach, Fraunhofer Institute for Experimental Software Engineering, Executive Director; and Director of ICT Cluster

 Prof. Jeffrey Ullman, Stanford, Professor Emeritus of Computer Science

 Dr Stuart Feldman, Google Labs East Coast, Vice President Engineering

 Sir Michael (Mike) Brady

 Dr Herve Gallaire (2013 guest member) Xerox, former CTO

 Under the influence of these advisory groups, NICTA’s strategic research and commercial initiatives are constructively scrutinised by leading international figures.

-National ICT Australia is funded by the Australian Government as represented by the Department of Communications and the Australian Research Council.
+NICTA is funded by the Australian Government as represented by the Department of Communications and the Australian Research Council.